SWE Context Bench: A Benchmark for Context Learning in Coding: SWE-ContxetBench

 \subsubsection{Identification of Related Task Instances}

-To construct task sequences with shared context, we systematically analyze the pull request and issues associated with each SWE-Bench Lite instance.
-For each instance, we examine whether the corresponding pull request or issue references additional issues or pull requests and verify their resolution relationships.
+To construct task sequences with shared context, we manually analyze the pull requests and issues for each base dataset instance.
+For each instance, we check whether the corresponding pull request or issue references other issues or pull requests and verify their resolution relationships.
 For each related case, we extract the issue description and the associated pull request that introduces the code changes.
-Specifically, we consider the following cases as related task instances to the to the SWE-Bench Lite:
+Specifically, we consider the following as related task instances to the base dataset (Figure \ref{fig:related_task_type}):

-\begin{itemize} \item \textbf{Multi-issue resolution}: A single pull request resolves multiple issues, but only one appears in SWE-Bench Lite.
-The remaining issues are treated as additional task instances paired with the same pull request.
+\begin{itemize} \item \textbf{Multi-issue resolution}: A single pull request resolves multiple issues, but only one appears in base dataset.
+Others are treated as additional task instances paired with same pull request.

-\item \textbf{Pull-request-to-issue references}: A SWE-Bench Lite pull request references other issues.
+\item \textbf{Pull-request-to-issue references}: The pull request of a base dataset instance references other issues.
 If resolved by the same pull request, they form related task instances.
 If resolved by different pull requests, each issue is paired with its corresponding resolver.

-\item \textbf{Pull-request-only references}: A SWE-Bench Lite pull request references another pull request rather than an issue.
-The corresponding issue resolved by the referenced pull request is identified and treated as a valid task instance.
+\item \textbf{Pull-request-only references}: A base dataset instance's pull request references another pull request.
+The issue resolved by the referenced pull request is used as a valid task instance.

 \item \textbf{Issue-to-issue references}: An issue references other issues.
 Each referenced issue is paired with its resolving pull request to form a related task instance.

 \item \textbf{Issue-to-pull-request references}: An issue references one or more pull requests.
 The resolved issues associated with those pull requests are used to construct related task instances.